gabrielweyer/cake-build/README.md

 ## Benefits over a nuspec file

 - A single file describing the package and the project instead of two (`*.csproj` and `*.nuspec`)
 - References (projects or `NuGet` packages) are resolved automatically.
-There is no need to tweak a file manually anymore!
+There is no need to tweak a file manually any more!

 ## Referencing a project without turning it into a package reference